Inf0secRabbit/MiniDumpSnapshot/README.md

 MiniDumpWriteDump will further use the handle returned by PSSCaptureSnapShot instead of LSASS process.

+This project is the result of our research into some AV/EDR bypassing methods.

 ## Credits
 This was inspired by awesome work done in SharpSploit by @cobbr - https://github.com/cobbr/SharpSploit